alvics/firebase-auth-app/README.md

 Angular 6 auth app with social authentication login.
 This project is an updated version from angular-templates, using the AngularFire2 libary and firebase.

-## PWA, Angular Material, MD-Bootstrap
+## Raedy PWA, Angular Material, MD-Bootstrap

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.